-After ART re-initiation criteria are met (see Sections 3.3.2 and 3.3.3), participants will transition to Schedule 3 (see Appendix G and Appendix J).
+After ART re-initiation criteria are met (see Sections 3.3.2 and 3.3.3), participants will transition to Schedule 3 once ART is re-initiated (see Appendix G and Appendix J).
 In Schedule 3, if virologic resuppression has not been achieved by Week 12, participants may continue with biweekly visits until viral resuppression is achieved.
-These additional visits will be treated as interim visits (see HVTN 804/HPTN 095 SSP).
+These additional visits will be treated as interim visits (see HVTN 805/HPTN 093 SSP).